Ian144/Ian144.github.io/buildRun.md

 ## Building FsFIX.sln

 Build using "Visual Studio 2015 update 3".
-Has also been built using "Visual Studios for Mac" once.
+Has also been built using "Visual Studios for Mac".

 ##  FsFIXCodeGen